Interested in working at Camp Wa-Ya? Click on the job titles for job descriptions and then fill out the staff application.

 Assistant Camp Director

-All Wa-Ya staff engage in a culturally integrated environment, where Wa-Ya’s values of respect, diversity, equity, and inclusion are practiced.
+All Wa-Ya staff engage in a culturally integrated environment, where our values of respect, diversity, equity, and inclusion are practiced.

 Wa-Ya runs a 10-week summer camp program with Day Camps and overnight Adventure Camp trips.
 Camp Wa-Ya staff and campers spend most of their day outdoors, engaged in regular activity.
 Our programs include hiking, kayaking, and outdoor skills, and Instructors should be prepared to work outside in any weather.
 We visit sites in and around Olympia and Instructors are responsible for transporting campers in 12- and 15-passenger vans.